-THE MODIFIED CIRCULAR METHOD.-The circular method has been put aside in favour of what is termed the modified circular method, by which, in place of the circular division of the skin, two equal flaps of skin and subcutaneous tissue are cut, just slightly longer than the cuff of skin produced in the circular method just described.
+THE MODIFIED CIRCULAR METHOD.-The circular method has been put aside in favour of what is termed the modified circular method, by which, in place of the circular division of the skin, two equal flaps of skin and subcutaneous tissue are cut, 1 just slightly longer than the cuff of skin produced in the circular method just described.
 By dividing the skin in this manner, the division of the muscles is greatly facilitated, and there is no difficulty in the retraction of the skin flaps.
 After the flaps have been raised, the muscles are divided by a series of

-FIG. 66.-THE MODIFIED CIRCULAR METHOD OF AMPUTATION.
-The dotted line acin A is the ordinary incision in the circular method, while the thick line abc shows the modified circular incision.
+Fig. 66.-The Modified Circular Method of Amputation.
+The dotted line ac in A is the ordinary incision in the circular method, while the thick line abc shows the modified circular incision.
 The skin flaps are shown in B as well as the circular division of the muscles.

-FIG. 67.-RUGINES OR PERIOSTEUM DETACHERS.
+Fig. 67.-Rugines on Periosteum Detachers.
 These are of different shapes according to the purposes for which they are used.
 The concave edge of the lowest of the three is for detaching the periosteum from a circular bone.

-In the case of a fore-arm of ordinary size, the lower limit of the flaps will be about $1\frac{1}{2}$ inches below the seat of the circular division of the muscles, and this again about $1\frac{1}{2}$ inches below the point of section of the bone.
-In the upper arm each of these measurements will be increased to $2\frac{1}{2}$ inches or more.
+$^1$ In the case of a fore-arm of ordinary size, the lower limit of the flaps will be about ${1\frac{1}{2}}$ inches below the seat of the circular division of the muscles, and this again about ${1\frac{1}{2}}$ inches below the point of section of the bone.
+In the upper arm each of these measurements will be increased to ${2\frac{1}{2}}$ inches or more.

 circular sweeps of the knife; after each cut they are firmly retracted until the bone is exposed opposite the proposed point of division (see Fig. 66).
 It is well to carry the last sweep of the knife right down through the periosteum, which is thus divided circularly on the same level as the muscles; as the latter are retracted, the periosteum should be stripped up by a rugine (see Fig. 67) along with the muscular mass.
 The result of this is that, when the bone has been sawn and the parts relaxed, a tube of periosteum falls over the cut end of the bone and thus produces a nicely rounded end for it.
 The muscles should never be first stripped off the periosteum, and the latter then separated from the bone.
-Muscles and
+Muscles and periosteum should be stripped off the bone together or the vitality of the latter will be endangered.